8n8/bigwebthing/README.md

 2. Add documents to its document set.

 3. Read user input.
 Text documents are displayed as editible text areas.
-A program can subscribe to the document it is displaying, so that on any change its contents are fed to them.
-Program can also prompt users for a file upload from the local file system.
+A program can subscribe to be notified of any changes to the text area.
+A program can also prompt users for a file upload from the local file system.

 4. Call other programs.
 A program is a function that takes a set of documents as its input, and produces another set of documents as its output.
 A program can call any other program by its hash and use it - a bit like Unix pipes, but can't access its document set.